-Higher pulse wave velocity seen in well-controlled diabetesNovember 10th, 2012 in Diabetes /
+Higher pulse wave velocity seen in well-controlled diabetesNovember 10, 2012 in Medicine & Health / Diabetes

 (HealthDay)—Pulse wave velocity is higher among patients with well-controlled type 2 diabetes when compared to controls, and is associated with white matter lesions, according to a study published online Nov.
 5 in Diabetes Care.